 Going with or against the flow

-Sometimes kids chose to go with the flow and sometimes they get sick of never getting a word in edgewise.
+Sometimes kids choose to go with the flow and sometimes they get sick of never getting a word in edgewise.

 When my daughter was younger (first and second grade) she had days when she was extremely hard to get along with.
 She got fed up with never being listened to by friends.
 She wanted to be the one who decided for once and she refused to compromise.
 On days like these, I was completely exhausted by the time her friend went home.
 I spent most of the playdate smoothing over problems and trying to negotiate compromises.